HossainMaruf/C-Programming-Course/README.md

 - (HW) Perimeter and area of a Square using side

 ## Control Statement
-- `Control Statement` Theory and Types
+- `Control Statement` Theory, Types and Simple Condition - `if.c`
-- `if else` Theory
+- `if else` Theory - `ifElse.c`
-- Greater/Smaller between two numbers `using if else ladder`
+- Greater/Smaller between two numbers `using if else ladder` - `LadderTwoNumbers.c`
-- Greatest/Smallest among three numbers `using logical operator & nested if else`
+- Greatest/Smallest among three numbers `using logical operator` - `LadderThreeNumbers.c`
-- Conditional Operator
+- `Nested if else` idea - `NestedThreeNumbers.c`
-- Even/Odd and Divisibility Checking of a number
+- Even/Odd and Divisibility Checking of a number - `EvenOddDivisibility.c`
-- Leap year or not
+- Leap year or not using Ladder and Logical Operator - `LeapYear.c`
-- `char` data type
+- `char` data type - `char.c`
 - A character alphabet, digit or special char + Vowel Consonant problem
 - Take input day number and print day name
 - Number of notes in given amount in tk